trxe/notes-blog/content/parallel-computing/3_Parallel_Computing_Architectures.md

 ![Data parallelism](/notes-blog/assets/img/parallel/l3-data-parallelism.png)

-- Compact: 1 instruction defines N ops
+- Compact: 1 instruction defines N ops (e.g. CUDA/MPI programming)
 - Parallel: N ops are data parallel and independent
 - Expressive: Regular patterns can be described
+- **Not good** for divergent executions (branching will lead to poorer performance as you can't do stuff in unison)

 ![SIMD](/notes-blog/assets/img/parallel/l3-simd.png)